duarte-ferreira-santos/snort3-installation-script/README.md

 - **Edit custom.lua**: Edit the custom configuration for Snort.
 - **Return to main menu**: Go back to the main menu.

-After running the script options Snort3 will be installed and fully configured, you can start using it to monitor your network for suspicious activity.
-For further configuration edit the /etc/snort/snort.lua.
-Make sure to adjust the settings to fit your network environment.
+After running the script options, Snort3 will be installed and fully configured.
+You can then start using it to monitor your network for suspicious activity.
+For further configuration, edit /etc/snort/snort.lua.
+Be sure to adjust the settings to fit your specific network environment.

 ## Prerequisites